samrat-shrestha/HunyuanWorld-1.0/README.md

 # First, generate a Panorama image with  An Image.
 python3 demo_panogen.py --prompt "" --image_path examples/case2/input.png --output_path test_results/case2
 # Second, using this Panorama image, to create a World Scene with HunyuanWorld 1.0
-# You can indicate the foreground objects lables you want to layer out by using params labels_fg1 & labels_fg2
+# You can indicate the foreground objects labels you want to layer out by using params labels_fg1 & labels_fg2
 # such as --labels_fg1 sculptures flowers --labels_fg2 tree mountains
 CUDA_VISIBLE_DEVICES=0 python3 demo_scenegen.py --image_path test_results/case2/panorama.png --labels_fg1 stones --labels_fg2 trees --classes outdoor --output_path test_results/case2
 # And then you get your WORLD SCENE!!